ArdiaD/DEoptim/README.md

 By using `DEoptim` you agree to the following rules:

-1) You must cite Ardia et al. (2019) in working papers and published papers that use `DEoptim`.
+1) You must cite Mullen et al. (2011) in working papers and published papers that use `DEoptim`.
 2) You must place the following URL in a footnote to help others find `DEoptim`: https://CRAN.R-project.org/package=DEoptim.
 3) You assume all risk for the use of `DEoptim`.